atinsharma24/article_scraper/README.md

 ### Database (Supabase)

 1. Create a Supabase project at https://supabase.com
-2. Get connection details (host, port, database, username, password)
+2. In Supabase Dashboard → **Connect**, use **Connection pooling (Session Pooler)** if deploying to an IPv4-only platform (e.g., Render Free)
-3. Configure network access if needed
+3. Copy the pooler connection details (host, port, database, username, password) exactly as shown

 ### Backend (Render)